clue/reactphp-flux/README.md

 ```

 This handler receives a single data argument as passed to the writable side
 and must return a promise.
-A succesful fulfillment value will be forwarded to
+A successful fulfillment value will be forwarded to
 the readable end of the stream, while an unsuccessful rejection value will
 emit an `error` event, try to `cancel()` all pending operations and then
 `close()` the stream.